yoanm/KodiRepository/README.md

    Example with `skin.unity.yo` addon : `ln -s ../skink.unity.yo .`

-- Create a new version of YoanmRepo by following procedure below.
+- Create a new version of YoanmRepo using process described below.

    TODO : Check if bumping repository version is mandatory ?!